kgilbert-cmu/bigs/families/README.md

 # Families
 Generate images of family trees in fraternity chapters

+## Dependencies

+You will need to install `pydot` and `graphviz`.
+Unfortunately, `graphviz` has some pretty nasty \$PATH bugs and you will very likely run into this issue even after you've installed both programs:

+    RuntimeError: failed to execute [some command], make sure the Graphviz executables are on your systems' path

+As far as I can tell, it's just a problem with the order in which you install the dependencies (I did graphviz then pydot, for example...).
+On a Mac, I recommend:

+    pip install pydot
+    brew install graphviz

 ## Setup
 You will need to specify the connected pairs as (key, value) pairs.
 The acceptable format is a comma-separated list of Littles paired after each Big by a colon, as in the following example: